 The Municipal Licensing Authority issues individual licences to member organizations.

-Individual member organizations of a Hall Charities Association each complete a Charitable Gaming Application (4220B).
-Completed applications are forwarded to the Hall Charities Association Administrator.
+Individual member organizations of a Hall Charities Association each complete a Charitable Gaming Application.

 The licensee must conduct and manage the event in accordance with the terms and conditions of the licence as well as any Standards and Directives issued by the Registrar.